SidRegmiS/kathmandupost_scraper/README.md

 to run the program do: **python .\main.py**

 the program will create a directory in the current directory. there will be files in the new directory that has all of the information that was scraped.

+in the .env file replace the information so that it stores the data into your server:
+    server = ''
+    database = ''
+    username1 = ''
+    password = ''

+store.py will ask "Is this your time saving to ssms? (yes/no)".
+    if its your first time storing data say type "yes" then enter key this will create the database tables.
+    else say "no" then enter key

 WARNING: